 The Franklin Historical Society was incorporated in 1981 to study and preserve the history of Franklin.

 Housed in the Historic Webster Tay/House, a part of Daniel Webster's "Elms Farm" from 1799-1855, later the New Hampshire Orphanage from 1871-1959, the Society meets on the first Thursday of the month from April through November.
-Scroll down the page to see directional photos.

 View or Print Directions to the Webster/Tay House